Enzyme kinetics, metabolites and protein

 Our lab uses a multitude of approaches, ranging from spectrophotometric and fluorometric assays by means of kinetic enzyme assays, histochemistry (e.g. NADH stain) or Western blotting.
 The former assays are very specific to the pathways and enzyme of interest.
 To illustrate, the graph shows the rate of activity of a particular enzyme related to exercise fatigue resistance – in this case citrate synthase.
 The slope of each line is calculated, normalised to the muscle weight (or protein concentration) and expressed as µmol/min/g tissue or protein.
 The slope of the lion is much lower than that of the human, indicating that the human has higher activity for CS, and thus, better endurance capacity than a lion.

-The following enzyme assays are routinely performed in our lab, each providing information on the flux capacity through a specific pathway:
+The following enzyme and metabolite assays are routinely performed in our lab, each providing information on the flux capacity through a specific pathway:

 Assays for other enzymes in the tissues not listed above, can also be developed on request.